 2) Check the attorney’s blog to see the HISTORY of his articles — was he one of the first attorneys who fought these cases, or is he a new “me too” copycat attorney who is standing on the shoulders of giants? (after reading this, no doubt these attorney will now add “older” articles to make their website look older), but archive.org’s Way Back Machine DOES NOT LIE.

 3) Check the blog article itself for “SEO OPTIMIZED” content, or “KEYWORDS” placed into the article.
 Ask yourself, “was the purpose of this article to provide me valuable information? or was the purpose of the article to bulk it up with keywords so that search engine spiders will reward the author with first page rankings on the search engines?“

-2017 UPDATE: When I mentioned SEO OPTIMIZED content, I am referring to the fact that settlement factory blog articles lack content.
-In our blog, we have over 200+ information-packed articles that we wrote TO EDUCATE.
-Obviously many clients came to our firm as a result of our articles, and this is fine.
+2017 UPDATE: When I mentioned SEO OPTIMIZED content, I am referring to the fact that settlement factory websites & blogs often lack content.
+In our TorrentLawyer blog, we have over 200+ information-packed articles that we wrote TO EDUCATE.
+Obviously many clients came to our firm as a result of our articles, and this is wonderful.
 However, settlement factories have ONE MOTIVE ONLY: TO PROFIT.
 Look for sites that advertise to you rather than inform you and educate you.